chlee83/bamazon/README.md

 ![GitHub Logo](/images/manager1.png)

-This third screenshot shows the last option the mananger can do, which is to add a new product to the table.
+This fourth screenshot shows the last option the mananger can do, which is to add a new product to the table.
 You can see item #15 *mirror* was added to the bottom of the list.
 ![GitHub Logo](/images/manager2.png)